demisto/content/Integrations/Flashpoint/README.md

 * * * * *

-Lookup the "Email" type indicator details
+Lookup the "Email" type indicator details.
+The reputation of Email is considered Malicious if there's at least one IOC event in Flashpoint database matching the Email indicator.

 ##### Base Command